This is from some website, the Service Employees International Union website, California.

 Well, there's clearly some evidence for what you say.

-Um but the literature But that's see, that's a construct of liberalism.
+See, that's a construct of liberalism.

-It's that the that's a construct of feminism, particularly.
+That's a construct of feminism, particularly.

 Well, feminism is really disappointing.

-Mary appreciate the call.
+Mary, I appreciate the call.

-Clarkston, uh, Michigan next.
+Clarkston, Michigan, next.

-Julie, welcome to the EIB network.
+Julie, welcome to the EIB Network.

 Hello.